Generative engine optimisation

 -H "Authorization: Bearer pk_live_…" | jq

 Returns AI-agent query volume, conversion rate, platform breakdown (openai, claude, gemini, grok, perplexity, copilot), peak day, peak hours, and top search locations for the requested city.
-See /developers/intelligence-api for the full schema and pagination.
+See /developers/intelligence-api for the full schema.

 Licensing and commercial use

 The default licence on machine-readable feeds is CC BY 4.0 for non-commercial use.
-Commercial use — including resyndication into a competing parking surface, ingest into a paid model fine-tune, or inclusion in a closed corporate dataset — requires a tier 2 API key.
+Commercial use — including resyndication into a competing parking surface or inclusion in a closed corporate dataset — requires a written agreement.
 Email developers@parkgraph.com for terms; commercial agreements are typically signed inside two weeks.

-Comparison of Park Graph data licensing tiers — free read access, tier 1 commercial, tier 2 fine-tuning
+Comparison of Park Graph data licensing — free non-commercial read access versus commercial use under a written agreement

-Park Graph data licensing tiers — what is free, what is commercial, and what is reserved for fine-tuning partners.
+Park Graph data licensing — what is free for non-commercial use and what requires a commercial agreement.

 Schema reference: the lot model